Psychoanalysis: The Question of Lay Analysis

-Freud's worldview, with dream interpretation as "the royal road to the unconscious", was not conceived as a source of income (money is not a child's desire), but as a method whose appropriation is open to everyone.
-In the Wednesday round of young psychoanalysis, academics and 'uneducated' worked together on an equal footing to rediscover the happiness lost in the Dark Continent of the human soul – not easy for some doctors to understand.
-To counter their attempt to prohibit non-academics from becoming psychoanalysts (while reserving for themselves the right to apply the concept without serious knowledge), he clearly sets out in his treatise The Question of Lay Analysis the only condition required to practice psychoanalysis: the methodical examination of one's own inner situation, ideally with the assistance of an experienced psychoanalyst.
+Freud viewed his method as being open to everyone.
+In the Wednesday Psychological Society of early psychoanalysis, academics and non-academics worked together on an equal footing.
+To counter attempts to prohibit non-academics from becoming psychoanalysts (while reserving for themselves the right to apply the concept without serious knowledge), Freud sets out in his treatise The Question of Lay Analysis that the only condition required to practice psychoanalysis is the methodical examination of one's own inner situation, ideally with the assistance of an experienced psychoanalyst.

-Becoming an experienced analyst requires extensive background knowledge of the processes of human biological development and intellectual history.
-Freud's method is therefore not limited to its classical therapeutic field of application but is also employed in research across many other areas – for example, in the interpretation of philosophical concepts such as Kant's a priori (replacing it with the conditions of the mental apparatus), as well as in the analysis of the cultural and civilizational achievements of humankind and its closest zoological relatives.
+Freud's method is not limited to its classical therapeutic field of application but is also employed in research across many other areas – for example, in the interpretation of philosophical concepts and the analysis of the cultural phenomena.